mxagar/data_structures_algorithms_udemy/Python_DSAlgo_Guide.md

 <!--
 Another related repository of mine is [python_interviews](https://github.com/mxagar/python_interviews).
 I created that repository while following the course / learning path [Ace the Python Coding Interview](https://www.educative.io/path/ace-python-coding-interview) in [educative.io](educative.io).
 -->

+*:warning: Disclaimer: This repository is some kind of sandbox where I try things, so if don't expect it to be tidy and 100% PEP8-compliant :stuck_out_tongue_winking_eye:.*

 ## Overview of Contents